praat/praat/README.md

 ### 1.1.
 License

-All of the code is available under the
+All of the code is available on GitHub under the
 [GNU General Public License](http://www.fon.hum.uva.nl/praat/GNU_General_Public_License.txt).
 Of course, any improvements are welcomed by the authors.

 ### 1.2.
 Downloading the archive

-To download the latest source code of Praat, click on one of the *zip* or *tar.gz* archives at the latest release or at any later change.
+To download the latest source code of Praat from GitHub, click on the *zip* or *tar.gz* archive at the latest release, or clone ("fork") the praat/praat repository at any later change.

 ### 1.3.
-Unpacking the archive

-On most computers you can unpack the *zip* file by double-clicking.
-If you prefer to try the *tar.gz* file instead, drop it on *StuffIt Expander* (on Windows), double-click it (on Macintosh), or use `gunzip` and `tar xvf` (on Unix).

-### 1.4.
 Steps to take if you want to extend Praat

 First make sure that the source code can be compiled as is.
 Then add your own buttons by editing `main/main_Praat.cpp` or `fon/praat_Fon.cpp`.
 Consult the manual page on [Programming](http://www.fon.hum.uva.nl/praat/manual/Programming_with_Praat.html).

-### 1.5.
+### 1.4.
 The programming language

 Most of the source code is written in C++, but some parts are written in C.
 The code requires that your compiler supports C99 and C++11 (for e.g. `char32_t` and rvalue references).

-### 1.6.
+### 1.5.
 Compiling for Windows

 Install Cygwin (on a 64-bit computer), and under Cygwin install the Devel packages i686-w64-mingw32 (for 32-bit targets)